xvrrr/AI-Creator/readme.md

 ```

 ## 6. Tech News Summarization Updates
 Want to create engaging tech news videos?
-AI-Creator helps transform complex technical updates into visually appealing content with dynamic graphics and clear explanations that keep viewers informed and engaged.
+Agentic-AIGC helps transform complex technical updates into visually appealing content with dynamic graphics and clear explanations that keep viewers informed and engaged.

-🚀 **How AI-Creator Makes News Summary Videos**
+🚀 **How Agentic-AIGC Makes News Summary Videos**

 - Users only need to provide their idea and the interview/news source files they want to summarize.
 - (Optional) Provide favorite audio files for cloning.